apache/cxf/distribution/src/main/release/samples/jax_rs/tracing_opentelemetry_osgi/README.txt

-JAX-RS OpenTelemetry/Jaeger Demo in OSGi container
+JAX-RS OpenTelemetry Demo in OSGi container
 =================

 The demo shows a basic usage of OpenTelemetry API tracing capabilities